Five Times Customers Asked For Change and Brands Actually Delivered it

 Ultimately, this ad conveys a very powerful message in an effective way while also leading with a USP of their product.
 Job well done in my opinion.

 Chosen by Natalie Kate Stewart, our Head of Content and Social

 In April 2017 we saw two advertising campaigns with similar concepts at heart – but one was pulled after just 24 hours, whilst the other saw world-wide acclaim.
 These were Pepsi and Heineken’s campaigns, showcasing ‘people from different walks of life coming together in a spirit of harmony’.

 Let’s not talk about Pepsi’s ill-judged, ‘tone-deaf’ effort here – we’ve covered it elsewhere on the blog – but instead let’s celebrate what I think is one of the best campaigns of the year, Heineken’s ‘World’s Apart’.

-In it we see real people meeting for the first time and given flat-pack furniture to assemble, apparantly without wanting to smash each other’s brains out with a power-tool (this is entirely unrealistic, as anyone who’s assembled flat-pack furniture with another human being can attest).
+In it we see real people meeting for the first time and given flat-pack furniture to assemble, apparently without wanting to smash each other’s brains out with a power-tool (this is entirely unrealistic, as anyone who’s assembled flat-pack furniture with another human being can attest).

 Through watching a video, sat at the wooden bar they just made together, they then discover they’ve been paired up with their ‘opposite’ – a feminist with a man from the ‘new right’, an environmental activist with a climate change denier, a transgender woman with a man who believes transgenderism ‘isn’t right’.